15 Feb Give No One Cause to Fear You

 Thus the kindness and the practical wisdom in the traditional saying, “Give no one cause to fear you.”

 You can – and should – be direct, firm, and assertive.
 Without needing to fear you, others should expect that if they break their agreements with you or otherwise mistreat you, there will be consequences: you reserve the right to speak up, step back in the relationship if need be, take away the privileges of a misbehaving child or the job of a dishonest employee, and so on.
 But this is simply clarity.
 Rocks are hard; you don’t need to fear rocks to take their hardness into account: I know this as an aging rock climber!

-Much of the time the fear – the anxiety, apprehension, unease – we trigger in others are mild, diffuse, in the background, maybe not even consciously experienced.
+Much of the time, the fear – the anxiety, apprehension, unease – we trigger in others is mild, diffuse, in the background, maybe not even consciously experienced.
 But studies show that people can feel threatened by stimuli they’re not actually aware of.
 Think of the little bits of irritation, caustic tone, edginess, superiority, pushiness, nagging, argumentativeness, eye rolls, sighs, rapid-fire talk, snarkiness, demands, high-handedness, righteousness, sharp questions, or put-downs that can leak out of a person – and how these can affect others.
-Consider how few of these are necessary if any at all – and the mounting costs of the fears we needlessly engender in others.
+Consider how few of these are necessary, if any at all – and the mounting costs of the fears we needlessly engender in others.

 Think of the benefits to you and others of them feeling safer, calmer, and more at peace around you.

 Assert yourself to the things that matter to you.
 If you are sticking up for yourself and getting your needs met, you won’t be as likely to get reactive with others.

 Appreciate that the caveman/-woman brain inside the head of the person you’re talking with is automatically primed to fear you, no matter how respectful or loving you’ve been.
 So do little things to prevent needless fears, like starting an interaction by expressing whatever warmth, joining, and positive intentions are authentic for you.
-Be self-disclosing, straightforward, unguarded.
+Be self-disclosing, straightforward, and unguarded.
 Come with an open hand, weaponless.